James Cameron on Avatar 2 — and what audiences miss when they watch from home

 You know, I see technology as a double-edged sword that, you know, threatens our destruction, but also is going to be part of our deliverance if we could figure out the right balance.
 It's all about balance.

-The audio version of this interview was edited by Barry Gordermer. contributed to this story
+The audio version of this interview was edited by Barry Gordermer.
+The digital story was edited by Majd Al-Waheidi. contributed to this story

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.